MarioBonse/Sketch-rnn/README.md

 # Sketch-rnn
-On this project I implemented Sketch-rnn, a Variational Autoencoder for generating sketches.
-I followed [the original paper](https://arxiv.org/abs/1704.03477 "Sketch-RNN").
+On this project I implemented, with tensorflow 2.0 and keras, Sketch-rnn, a Variational Autoencoder for generating sketches.
+I followed
+[the original paper](https://arxiv.org/abs/1704.03477 "Sketch-RNN").
 ## Architecture
 The architecture is the following.